 The City of Moore does not have any publicly funded institutions within its city limits.
-However, with partnerships strengthening between City of Moore staff, the Moore community, and the Norman/Cleveland County Continuum of Care, Moore is more familiar with resources for the homeless now more than ever.
-The CoC will be adding a housing navigator to their organization.
-This housing navigator will be an extremely valuable asset to develop a protocol for homeless individuals who are released from mental health and health care facilities.
-Once this protocol is developed between the hospital, information can be shared between organizations who offer resources and coordinate housing.
+However with partnerships strengthening between City of Moore staff, the Moore community, and the Cleveland County Continuum of Care, Moore is more familiar with resources for the homeless now more than ever.
 A local pastor is our acting Coordinated Case Manager for any homeless individuals in Moore.
-He will work closely with the CoC and coordinate with the appropriate agencies best suited to assist.
+He works closely with the CoC and coordinates with the appropriate agencies best suited to assist.